go-vikunja/vikunja/docs/content/doc/setup/config.md

   timezone: GMT
   # Whether task comments should be enabled or not
   enabletaskcomments: true
+  # Whether totp is enabled.
+In most cases you want to leave that enabled.
+  enabletotp: true

 database:
   # Database type to use.
 Supported types are mysql, postgres and sqlite.